YatingMusic/miditoolkit/README.md

 ## TODO

-* better documentation
+* better documentation;
-* absolute timing
+* finish the code cleaning of the pianoroll methods (vis);
-* cropping: Control Changes
+* a way to switch the time in seconds across the whole MidiFile object;
-* cropping: bars
+* cropping Control Changes and bars;
 * symbolic features
 * new structural analysis